reduxframework/redux-framework/README.md

 ### Master ###

+= 3.1.9.6 =
+* Modified:   removed add_submenu_page when creating a submenu for us in the WP admin area.
+WP approved API is used in it's place to being Redux up to wp.org theme check standards.

 = 3.1.9.5 =
 * Fixed:      Massive speed issue with button_set.
 Resolved.
 * Fixed:      Issue where default values throws an error if ID is not set.